cado-security/product-help/docs/cado/investigate/insights.md

 sidebar_position: 3
 ---

-# What is the Insights tab?
+# What is the Insights Tab?

-The Insights tab provides a high-level view of data in the investigation.
+The **Insights** tab provides a high-level overview of the data in your investigation.

 ![Insights tab](/img/Insights.png)

 ## Key Events
-This includes detections for malicious and suspicious activity.
-Click "View More" to view the events.
+Displays detections of malicious and suspicious activity.
+Click **"View More"** to see additional events.

 ## Potentially Compromised Users and Assets
-This is a similiar view to viewing the "Search" tab, then selecting "Users" or hostname facets on the left.
+This section identifies users and assets that may be compromised.
+It's similar to the **Search** tab when you filter by "Users" or "Hostnames" on the left.

 ## OS Distribution
-This shows the distribution of operating systems in the investigation.
+Shows the distribution of operating systems present in the investigation.

 ## Acquisition Source
-This shows the acquisition source of the data in the investigation.
+Displays the source of the data acquired during the investigation.

 ## MITRE ATT&CK Categories Observed
-This shows the MITRE ATT&CK categories observed in the investigation.
-Click a bar to view the events.
+Shows which MITRE ATT&CK categories were detected during the investigation.
+Click on a bar to view related events.

 ## Data Sources
-This represents the types of events in the investigation, for example if events are from Windows Event logs or Linux audit logs.
-Click to search for events of that type.
-A more detailed view is available under the "Search" tab, then selecting "Datasource" on the left.
+Represents the types of events in the investigation (e.g., Windows Event logs, Linux audit logs).
+Click to search for events from that source.
+A more detailed view is available under the **Search** tab by selecting "Datasource" on the left.

 ## Event Types
-This shows the types of events in the investigation, for example if events are logon events or process creation events.
-Click to search for events of that type.
+Displays the types of events found in the investigation, such as logon events or process creation events.
+Click to search for events by type.

 ## Indicator Matches
-This shows the number of indicator matches in the investigation.
-You can add additional indicators under "Settings>Detections".
+Shows the number of indicator matches in the investigation.
+You can add more indicators under **Settings > Detections**.

 ## Extracted Indicators
-If a file triggers a detection, the file hash is extracted and shown here.
+If a file triggers a detection, its file hash is extracted and displayed here.

 ## Evidence Items by Unique Indicator Matches
-This shows the number of evidence items by unique indicator matches.
+Shows the number of evidence items associated with unique indicator matches.